zimachadil-lab/camionback/replit.md

 The platform features a mobile-first design with a dark teal theme and a French language interface.
 It utilizes React 18, TypeScript, Vite, Wouter for routing, TanStack Query for state management, and Tailwind CSS for styling.
 Shadcn/ui provides components, Radix UI ensures accessibility, and React Hook Form with Zod handles forms.

 ### Technical Implementations
 The backend is built with Express.js and TypeScript, providing RESTful JSON APIs.
 Authentication is phone number-based with 6-digit PIN verification and bcrypt hashing, supporting Moroccan phone formats.
-User roles (Client, Transporter) are managed, with Transporters requiring admin validation.
+User roles (Client, Transporter, Admin) are managed, with Transporters requiring admin validation.
 Session persistence uses localStorage, with role and status-based access control.

 Real-time chat is implemented via WebSockets for direct client-transporter communication.
 An in-app notification system provides alerts for offers, payments, and chat messages.

+**Database:** The application uses PostgreSQL (via Neon Serverless) with Drizzle ORM for type-safe database operations.
+The database connection is configured with WebSocket support for compatibility with Neon's serverless architecture (`server/db.ts`).
+Database storage is handled by the `DbStorage` class (`server/storage.ts`), implementing all CRUD operations through Drizzle ORM queries.
+Schema migrations are managed via `npm run db:push` (no manual SQL migrations required).

 ### Feature Specifications
 **Request and Payment Workflow:** Clients create requests that progress through 'Open', 'Accepted', and 'Completed' statuses.
 Clients can accept offers, mark requests complete, and republish them.
 The payment flow includes 'pending', 'awaiting_payment', 'pending_admin_validation', and 'paid' statuses, involving receipt uploads and admin validation.